HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 cp ../../examples/spouse_example/setup_database.sh .
 ```

-Then, execute the script `setup_database.sh`, which create the database and the
+Then, run the script `setup_database.sh`, which creates the database and the
-necessary table and load the preprocessed data.
+necessary tables and load the preprocessed data.

 ```bash
 sh setup_database.sh deepdive_spouse